microsoft/vscode-docs/api/extension-guides/notebook.md

 A notebook consists of a sequence of cells and their outputs.
 The cells of a notebook can be either *markdown cells* or *code cells*, and are rendered within the core of VS Code.
 The outputs can be of a variety of formats.
 Some output formats, such as plain text, JSON, images,and HTML are rendered by VS Code core.
 Others, such as application-specific data or interactive applets, are rendered by extensions.

-Cells in a notebook are read and written to disk by a `NotebookContentProvider`, which handles reading data from disk and converting it into a description of cells, as well as saving modifications to the notebook back to disk.
+Cells in a notebook are read and written to the filesystem by a `NotebookContentProvider`, which handles reading data from the filesystem and converting it into a description of cells, as well as persisting modifications to the notebook back to the filesystem.
 The *code cells* of a notebook can be exectuted by a `NotebookKernel`, which provides for taking a cell and from it producing output in a variety of formats ranging from plain text to formatted documents or interactive applets.
 Application-specific output formats and interactive applet outputs are rendered by an `NotebookOutputRenderer`.

 Visually:
 ![Overview of 3 componenets of notebooks: NotebookContentProvider, NotebookKernel, and NotebookOutputRenderer, and how they interact.
 Described textually above and in following sections.](images/notebook/architecture-overview.png)